Sociology A Level

 Do you analyse people and their behaviour?
 Do you like to see two sides of an argument?
 Are you interested in why men are more criminal than women?
 Why are some people so rich and others so poor?
 If so then Sociology may be the subject for you.
 Sociology is an independent reading and essay based subject.
 Students will take active part in discussing ideas with their peers and as a whole class on a regular basis.
 We do flipped learning so students prepare for lessons at home and we establish what students know, then analyse and evaluate ideas.
 Complementary subjects are Psychology, Health and Social Care, History, English and Geography.
 Students take 3 exams at the end of the second year, there is no coursework.

-Studying Sociology involves analysis of matters of concern in society and related concepts and theories.
+Studying Sociology involves analysis of society using theories such as Marxism, Postmodernism and Feminism.
 Sociology courses include methods of social research, as well as opportunities to gain skills in other areas including: the ability to think and act creatively and maintain a flexible mind, participate in discussions, develop opinions, propose ideas and theories and base conclusions on statistical research.
 Students could continue their studies at degree level or consider a range of apprenticeships or jobs where they can apply the skills that have developed from the qualification.
-Possible future careers could include: Advice worker, Further education teacher, International aid/development worker, Social researcher and Social worker.
-Jobs where sociology could be useful could include: Actuarial analyst, Charity fundraiser, Human resources officer, Probation officer and Public relations officer.
+Possible future careers could include: criminology.
+Advertising and marketing, Advice worker, Further education teacher, International aid/development worker, Police, Social researcher and Social worker, Charity fundraiser, Human resources officer, Probation officer and Public relations officer.
 Useful websites include the British Sociological Society, All About Careers, Prospects, and The Apprenticeship Guide.